JustAnotherHeroRiding/Mentoring-Angel/Html/Html Lesson 1 notizen.md

 ## Task
 - Create the table in the [first image](https://www.w3schools.com/html/html_tables.asp)  #DONE
 - Create a complex list structure, at least 5 ordered lists and 5 unordered lists.
-2 Paragraphs, 2 spans, 1 description lists(dt, dd) and 1 table
+2 Paragraphs, 2 spans, 1 description lists(dt, dd) and 1 table #DONE
-- block elements and inline - play around with it
+- block elements and inline - play around with it #DONE
-- span inside a block and without
+- span inside a block and without #DONE
 - Img with custom attributes
 - Define meta keywords
 - Read about UTF 8